 The remaining portion of the Fund's investment portfolio ("#2Other") will consist of investments which are not aligned to the environmental and social characteristics promoted by the Fund, investments for which relevant data is not available and/or deposits at sight, deposits, money market instruments and money market funds held on an ancillary basis.
 In accordance with the Fund's investment policy, at least 90% of the Fund's investments in debt securities are expected to meet the environmental and social characteristics promoted by the Fund or demonstrate sound prospects for improvement in these areas as determined by the Investment Manager.

-Asset allocation describes the share of investments in specific assets A minimum of 50% of the investments made by the Fund will qualify as sustainable investments with environmental and/or social objectives.
+A minimum of 50% of the investments made by the Fund will qualify as sustainable investments with environmental and/or social objectives.